Veronica Dahl: Research

-Dahl's research is focused on "bridging the gap between the formal and the humanistic sciences, and to achieve more human-like communication with computers".
+Dahl's research is focused on "bridging the gap between the formal and the humanistic sciences, and to achieve more human-like communication with computers for a more humane, less dichotomized world".
 As such it is multi-faceted, but always pivoting around the main incarnations of inferential programming that she helped pioneer: Logic programming, Constraint- based Programming, and Logic Grammars.
 She also incorporated non-classical reasoning capabilities into Prolog, Hyprolog and CHRG.
 Dahl's research has had theoretical and practical impact in logic, linguistics, computational intelligence, internet programming, virtual worlds and molecular biology.

 Her work on discovering signature oligos, which resulted in software being used daily at Agriculture and Agri-Food Canada, has also been used to complete the validation of an array for all Phytophthora species, with high impact for forestry (as one of the species is the causal agent of the sudden oak death which is devastating California), for marine sciences (it has been used to monitor biodiversity in Hawaïian coral reefs), for entomology (for characterizing biting flies) and for detecting fraudulent fish sales.
-Her present research focuses on grammar induction for under-resourced languages and on solidarity vs. domination-promoting uses of AI.
+Her present research focuses on grammar induction for under-resourced languages and other solidarity vs. domination-promoting uses of AI, e.g. programming our way out of social and ecological catastrophes; making logical reasoning and trustworthy coding skills more universally available.